 Focus on tasks for your expertise

 Generally, when we are good at something, we enjoy doing it.
 Additionally, we tend to produce really good quality work when we enjoy the job we are doing.
-It is imperative to spend our time effectively if we want to scale our business.
+It is imperative out blogging strategy allows us to spend our time effectively if we want to scale our business.

 Armed with that knowledge, it should be clear that you should only work on tasks in your wheelhouse.
 Understanding that you cannot do everything perfectly solo is the key to ultimate success.
 Trust others to be experts too.
 Just like you have strong skills in your expertise, they possess strong skills in theirs.